LispCookbook/cl-cookbook/data-structures.md

 Though it is not mentioned in the standard, many modern implementations of Common Lisp permit the use of the CLOS macro `with-slots` with structures.
 In the standard `with-slots` itself is defined using `symbol-macrolet`.
-SBCL and ECL will accept this:
+At least SBCL and ECL will accept this:

 ~~~lisp
 (defstruct point x y)